ChidiRnweke/blog/src/articles/scala3py4.md

 Scala has carved out a niche for itself in the space of advanced libraries and frameworks that are nothing short of impressive.
 Heavyweights like Apache Spark and Apache Hive have long been staples in the big data sphere.
 Meanwhile, Akka actors and especially Apache Kafka have become synonymous with distributed computing.
 On top of that it's a haven for cutting-edge functional programming housing ecosystems such as [Typelevel](https://typelevel.org/) and [ZIO](https://zio.dev/).

-But here's the thing—while Scala's knack for handling complex systems is a big sell, it's also put it in a box.
-Precisely because it's great at building complex systems that is the only context it's spoken about.
-This gives the impression that that is the only thing the language is or should be used for.
+But here's the thing—while Scala's knack for handling complex systems is a big sell, it's also put it in a box. **Precisely because it's great at building complex systems that is the only context it's spoken about.** This gives the impression that that is the only thing the language is or should be used for.
 This is a fantastic blog post and ecosystem that addresses this issue [in more detail](https://www.lihaoyi.com/post/comlihaoyiScalaExecutablePseudocodethatsEasyBoringandFast.html#boring).

 Switching gears to Python, we find a stark contrast.
 Python's big selling point is its simplicity.
 So, putting Scala 3 in the shoes of "Python 4"?
 It doesn't quite fit.
 They're playing in different leagues, not because of what they can or can't do, but because of the communities they're in and the ecosystems they created.
 My day job is in machine learning, that simply means that Python is my go-to tool there.
 The sheer amount of libraries, textbooks and tutorials it has in this space means it more or less wins this by default.
 At the end of the day, the ecosystems and communities that grow around a language really shape what it's all about.

-While Scala is, potentially, a much harder language I don't believe the skill floor is all that different.
-It's perfectly possible to use Scala for every day tasks without using these advanced libraries, at least in theory.
+While Scala is potentially a much harder language I don't believe the skill floor is all that different.
+It's perfectly possible to use Scala for every day tasks without advanced features or libraries.
 In practice what I've noticed is that the functional programming community is more active online and they also seem to have more maintained libraries.
 I don't know how I feel about this—on the one hand I enjoy functional programming but on the other hand, it has a steeper learning curve which means it's less accessible.
-To get started you typically need to rethink how you write code and learn a lot of new terminology.
+The perception it's a language for cutting-edge functional programming and heavy duty projects may turn away newcomers.

-To that end I'll write two versions of the Scala programs for the next part: one that adopts a simplicity-first mindset and another that uses some of the libraries mentioned above.
+To that end **I'll write two versions of the Scala programs for the next part**: one that adopts a simplicity-first mindset and another that uses some of the libraries mentioned above.

-Oh boy, wrapping this up, I realize I've tasked myself with a substantial amount of work.
-Let's head over to the recap.
+### The value propositions, summarized

+Wow, that was a lot of information.
+For the lucky few who've made it this far, let's briefly summarize the value propositions before wrapping up:

+1. **Turning Complex Ideas into Simple Code**: Scala simplifies complex domain modeling into manageable code, with low degrees of freedom.
+2. **Code Once, Run Anywhere (\* 3)**: Scala's versatility allows code to seamlessly target JVM, native, and web platforms.
+3. **Resume Driven Development**: For better and for worse, Scala is equipped for crafting complex systems, showcasing its strength in tackling sophisticated challenges.

 ## Recap

 Alright, let's circle back to our starting point: the big question of whether Scala 3 could be seen as Python 4.
 To get everyone introduces to Scala we put both languages to the test with a simple program to see just how they stack up on a basic level.